minsung-k/minsung-k.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi, I'm Minsung Kang(강민성 in Korean).
-I'm a Ph.D. student in Mechanical Engineering at [University of Georgia](https://www.uga.edu/), advised by Prof. [Hongyue Sun](https://sites.google.com/view/hongyuesun/home?authuser=0).
-I receved my Master's degree in [Industrial & Systems Engineering](https://www.ise.ufl.edu/), [University of Flolrida](https://www.ufl.edu/), advised by Prof. [Xiaochen Xian](https://www.ise.ufl.edu/xian/).
+I'm a Ph.D. student in Mechanical Engineering at <a href='https://www.uga.edu/'>University of Georgia</a>, advised by Prof. <a href='https://sites.google.com/view/hongyuesun/home?authuser=0'>Hongyue Sun</a>.
+I receved my Master's degree in Industrial & Systems Engineering, <a href='https://www.ufl.edu/'>University of Flolrida</a>, advised by Prof. <a href='https://www.ise.ufl.edu/xian/'>Xiaochen Xian</a>.

 My primary research interests lie in the area of big data analytics and machine learning and Interpretable AI.
 I am particularly interested in how we can build a robust machine learning algorithm __to solve real-world problems.__